karikolehmainen/RAMP-IoT/README.md

 Basic set of FIWARE components are included as Dockerised components.

 ## Prerequisite
-RAMP IoT platform runs in Docker containers and hence Docker and Docker-Compose are required
+RAMP IoT platform runs in Docker containers and hence Docker and Docker-Compose are required.
+Machine where IoT platform can be either virtual machine or real computer, but it needs to have sufficient resources.
+Environment requires these _minimum_ resources:
+- 4GB RAM (Hard minum limit, more is better)
+- 60GB Disk space (more as needed for the data that is being stored)
+- 4 CPU's (less can work but results in performance loss)

 ## Installation
 install.sh shell script install all requisites (uses Debian package manager) and launches docker containers with